abgulati/Privion/README.md

         - Due to this, a Just-in-Time (JIT) compilation will be attempted when HF-Waitress is launched
         - As a result, the server will take an annoyingly long time to launch
         - Quantization via ExLlamaV2 and ExLlamaV3 will most likely fail in this scenarion
-        - Investigate the cause by uninstalling the backends, then reinstalling in verbose mode and noting the errors:
+        - Investigate the cause by uninstalling the backends, then reinstalling in verbose mode and noting any errors/warning:
             ```
             pip uninstall -y exllamav2 exllamav3
             cd web_app/exllamav2
             pip install . -v
             ```

 - **Ignoring the above steps will result in a cryptic error pertaining to Ninja when attempting quantization, with a collosal and completely useless traceback!**

 - Specifically, the error will be along the lines of `subprocess.CalledProcessError: Command '['ninja', '-v']' returned non-zero exit status 1104.`